Kongx231/ilqr/README.md

 I am actively developing these classes and trying to add more examples.
 Please always pull the most recent changes.
 # Languages
 ## Matlab
-Original code is written in matlab
+Original code is written in matlab.
+No installation is needed, the matlab files are located in the matlab directory.

 ## Python
 To make this code more open source, I've also started porting it over to python as well
 ### Installation
 This package makes use of numpy, sympy, and matplotlib.
+The python files are located in the python directory.
 ```
 pip install numpy
 pip install matplotlib